 Sometimes graffiti can be seen from space.
 In Tunisia it graces the country’s tallest minaret.
 In Lebanon, they are making green graffiti for the city streets.
-In another inspiring way, Afghan artist Malina Suliman finds inspiration in southern Kandahar, the birthplace of the Taliban and one of the most dangerous places in the world.
+And Egyptians have converted military barriers into trompe l’oeil streetscapes.
+Afghan artist Malina Suliman finds her inspiration in southern Kandahar, the birthplace of the Taliban and one of the most dangerous places in the world.
 She aims to change the cultural environment through sculpture and painting that depicts the challenges of her war-weary generation.

 Born and raised in Kabul, Suliman moved to Pakistan in 2007 to study with Art Council Karachi.
 She returned to Kabul and its nascent art scene, joining local art association Berang.
 The group works to promote the arts in her deeply conservative hometown.